-Viewpoint: Companies pivot to serve environmental needs
+Viewpoint: Companies pivot to serve increased sanitation needs

 MASKS CAN PROVIDE ADDITIONAL PROTECTION

 When I leave my house and think I might encounter another individual I wear a mask to protect myself from the public and the public from me.
+Now top infectious disease experts are agreeing that the virus can be spread by talking or just breathing.

-Masks can provide an additional layer of protection.
+Masks can provide a layer of protection.
 I don’t have an N-95 respirator, nor do I need one.
 If you have one, please donate it to a hospital so it can save lives.

 Before the crisis I did collect a few surgical masks from the clinic nearby and I bought dust masks and gloves from Home Depot and Dollar Tree.
 If my small stash runs out I also have a pattern from the internet to make my own.